Sales Commission Accounting: Guide to ASC 606

 1. Data

 Make sure that you have all the required data from sales and commissions.
-This data should answer questions regarding the sale itself, commission amount, amortisation schedule, expected life of the customer, etc.
+This data should answer questions regarding the sale itself, commission amount, amortization schedule, expected life of the customer, etc.

 2. Calculations